Market

 professional skepticism throughout the audit.
 We also:

-obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for

-The risk of not detecting a material misstatement resulting from fraud is higher than for
+our opinion.
+The risk of not detecting a material misstatement resulting from fraud is

-one resulting from error, as fraud may involve collusion, forgery, intentional omissions,
+higher than for one resulting from error, as fraud may involve collusion, forgery,

-we are also responsible for expressing our opinion on whether the Company has adequate
+the Act, we are also responsible for expressing our opinion on whether the Company has

-internal financial controls with reference to financial statements in place and the operating
+adequate internal financial controls with reference to financial statements in place and

 iii.
 Evaluate the appropriateness of accounting policies used and the reasonableness of